roryl/lucee-book/nested_custom_tags.md

 }
 ```

 We see that this function takes a component and adds that component to the array of children.
-Recall from the `<cf_section>` implementation, it called this addChild() function in its own constructor:
+Recall from the `<cf_section>` implementation, it called the addChild() function in its own constructor:

 >section.cfc
 ```